 Dealing With Everyday Wear and Tear

-As you make use of your gauge blocks, it is important to periodically check them for continued accuracy.
-Like any precision instrument or measuring device, gauge blocks require routine service and attention.
+As you make use of your gage blocks, it is important to periodically check them for continued accuracy.
+Like any precision instrument or measuring device, gage blocks require routine service and attention.

-To learn more about how to best care for your gauge blocks, or to schedule a consultation, be sure to contact us online or to call Atlantic Scale Company at (973) 661-7090 today!
+To learn more about how to best care for your gage blocks, or to schedule a consultation, be sure to contact us online or to call Atlantic Scale Company at (973) 661-7090 today!